ostconf/ostconf.github.io/index.md

 You can use OSTConf for saving all parameter settings of your OSTC device to your iCloud drive.
 Sharing these backup files across multiple devices requires that you have enabled iCloud support on your Apple device(s).
 Later you can restore all settings from a backup files.
 On the Backup/Restore page of OSTConf you can also delete (left swipe) these files or even rename it (long tap).
 However, this is also possible using the "Files" app or on any other Apple device connected to your iCloud drive.

+## App Settings

+* * *

+If you don't like the black mode of the app (i.e. white/blue fonts on black background) then enable the light mode (black on light background) in the settings.

 ## Requirements

 * * *